Scams in Bangkok, Thailand: The best tips for your protection

 Be aware!

-Scams about “official Buddhist holiday” and closed temples
+Scams about an “official Buddhist holiday” and closed temples

-You need to admit, they are quite creative with their scams.
+I need to admit, they are quite creative with their scams.
 Another frequent story is about an official Buddhist holiday due to which the main temples of Bangkok are either closed or will open later this afternoon.
 These kind of scams usually happen in the main area near the Grand Palace and the temples.
-Tourists who are clearly on the way to see the temples are waited for.
+The victims are tourists who are clearly on the way to see the temples.

 After convincing you that you cannot visit the temples or the Grand Palace today (at least not at this specific time) they are probably trying to sell you something different.
 How about a boat tour on the river?
 Or how about a guide who will bring you to the temples but you need to pay extra?
-The stories could not be any more different and of course, most of the travellers do believe it.
 As a first-time visitor to Asia or Thailand, you do not know about the religious or cultural rules in the country.
-Assuming that these friendly locals only want what´s best for you, you believe it.
+Assuming that these friendly locals only want what’s best for you, you believe it.
 It totally does make sense.

 Scams about a boat trip over the river